shintojoseph1234/Prize-Analyzer/README.md

      	}]
      }]
      ```
-     v) We will create another GET API which accepts job_statuses id
+     iv) We will create another GET API which accepts job_statuses id
      and returns back the job status.
 We can also write GET API in a way such that it accepts multiple job_statuses ids and return backs the results
      as this will be helpful if we are setting a limit for inputs in the POST API.
      The "results" array in a response lists the resources that were successfully and unsuccessfully uploaded.